 As CFDs offer the chance to trade a position without having to pay the full contract value in advance, they are a form of leveraged trading.
 This ability to gain exposure to a market without paying the full contract value is known as trading on margin.
 As an example, opening a position with a value of £10,000 and making a margin deposit of £1,000 means that there is leverage (or gearing) ratio of 10:1.

 The advantages of this are obvious, but there are also pitfalls and dangers.
-A limit order is a tool that is part of a risk management strategy to close a position if the market reaches a certain point and automatically closes the trade to maximise gains.
+A limit order is a tool that is part of a risk management strategy to close a position if the market reaches a certain point and automatically closes it at a given level.

 A stop-loss order also closes a position automatically when the price hits a specified level to minimise losses, although in certain volatile market conditions. it can be subject to gapping and slippage.
 A trailing stop is a special stop-loss order that traders can use to lock in a profit on successful positions as the level moves automatically by set increments when movement is in their favour.
 When the market turns, this order takes on the same process as a normal stop to close a position.

-Although CFD trading does involve some terms and descriptors that might be unfamiliar, there is very little to confuse a novice trader who wants to start quickly.
-In addition, opening a CFD account is far more straightforward and subject to fewer regulations than many other forms of trading on the markets.
+CFD trading does involve some terms and descriptors that might be unfamiliar.
+Opening a CFD account is far more straightforward and subject to fewer regulations than many other forms of trading on the markets.
 It really is no surprise that this particular financial instrument is gaining in popularity all the time.